 Do you have common household hazardous wastes that need to be disposed of?

 Residents may simply bring their unwanted waste to the facility, located at the Landfill, 2065 E. Main Street.
-Upon arrival, they'll see 5,000-square-foot metal canopy providing cover, where trained Utilities staff will help unload their household hazardous waste.
-Load limits are five gallons or 50 pounds.
+Upon arrival, they'll see the 5,000-square-foot metal canopy providing cover, where trained Utilities staff will help unload their household hazardous waste.

 The Utilities Department has constructed an expanded Household Hazardous Waste Facility with a 5,000-square-foot metal canopy cover to ensure proper coverage of all disposed waste.
 The expansion also includes lighting modifications and asphalt paving.
 This expansion results in a convenient, all-weather location for disposal of common household hazardous materials to better serve the community.